yandex/mapsapi-codestyle/js.md

 ##Conditional Statements
 ###if
-  * `else` should be written on the same line as the closing brace of the if-part of the statement:
+  * The `else` keyword should be on the same line as the closing brace of the if-part of the statement:

 ```javascript
 if (test) {